30 Free Tools for Startups to Kickstart Growth

 Box is a cloud storage platform for file creation and sharing.
 It allows teams to collaborate in real-time with people both inside and outside of your business, yet it keeps files safe with cloud-native security and access controls.
 With more than 1,5000 integrations, it's simple to sync Box with your company's apps.

-Tools and Apps for Startups
+The Best Tools for Startups

 Equipped with the right apps and tools, your startup can stay organized and on track to meet business goals.
 These free and low-cost apps are a great way to leverage resources, without using up all your budget.
 Looking for apps to support your technical teams?
 Check out these must-have no-code tools for developers.